 - Wood Scraps or Lumber ripped into 1 x 2. (only if your crate doesn’t have a lip)

-- Cut your lids or seats to your desired size.
+- Cut your lids or seats to your desired size (the size of your crate stools or a little wider).
 We cut mine for the regular dairy crates 13in x 13in.
 Sand the edges so there aren’t any sharp wood slivers that will poke through your fabric.

 - Cut foam to match the size of your seats.
 A little overhang is ok.